 The Chavonnes Battery Museum showcases the Archaeological Ruins of a Dutch East India Company Fort.
 Built in 1724, using rock from Table Mountain and cement made of sea shells, guests can step below sea-level among the ribs of this old VOC Fort and touch the sand of the original shoreline at Cape of Good Hope.
-The museum is also host to a robust schedule of international photographic exhibitions, rich in content, and relevant in terms of contemporary thinking and topics.
+The museum also hosts a robust schedule of international photographic exhibitions, rich in content, and relevant in terms of contemporary thinking and topics.
 The venue is wheelchair accessible and offers free WIFI.

 The oldest building in the country and a structure that has played an integral part in its history.
 Completed in 1679, the Castle of Good Hope, once a fort, has been restored and now functions as a museum.
 Guided tours are offered Monday to Saturday with The Key Ceremony performed Monday to Friday, followed by the firing of the Signal Cannon at 12pm.
 The William Fehr Collection, comprising paintings and decorative arts, is partly housed here, while the building itself has many a story to tell – including ghostly ones!

 The Bo-Kaap – also known as the Cape Malay Quarter – is one of the city’s most popular destinations with its colourful houses a standout feature of the neighbourhood.
 But beyond the houses, the area has an incredibly fascinating history with many of the residents being descendants of slaves from Malaysia, Indonesia and various African countries who were forcibly brought to the city in the 16th and 17th centuries.
 The Bo-Kaap Museum is the perfect place to discover the history of the area with the building dating back to the 1760s and the oldest in the neighbourhood.
 Among other things, the museum recreates the life of a typical Malay family.